g3w-suite/g3w-suite-docker/scripts/debugger/README.md

 use ab (apache benchmark) to send one of the following

-do_collect_often     : tries to collect the 3rd gen of garbage at a threshold of 10   ---->  ab   http\://localhost:8080/do_collect_often
+do_collect_often     : tries to collect the 3rd gen of garbage at a threshold of 10

+    ab   http\://localhost:8080/do_collect_often

-do_not_collect_often : disables the above    ---->  ab   http\://localhost:8080/do_not_collect_often
+do_not_collect_often : disables the above

+    ab   http\://localhost:8080/do_not_collect_often

-do_agressive_gc      : tries to collect the 3rd gen of garbage after every request   ---->  ab   http\://localhost:8080/do_agressive_gc
+do_agressive_gc      : tries to collect the 3rd gen of garbage after every request

+    ab   http\://localhost:8080/do_agressive_gc

-do_no_agressive_gc   : disables the above   ---->  ab   http\://localhost:8080/do_no_agressive_gc
+do_no_agressive_gc   : disables the above

+    ab   http\://localhost:8080/do_no_agressive_gc

-do_collect           : does collect      ---->  ab   http\://localhost:8080/do_collect
+do_collect           : does garbage collection

+    ab   http\://localhost:8080/do_collect

-do_first_snap       : remove the content of /Snapshots and create the first tracemalloc snaphot in /Snapshots    ---->  ab   http\://localhost:8080/do_first_snap
+do_first_snap       : remove the content of /Snapshots and create the first tracemalloc snaphot in /Snapshots

+    ab   http\://localhost:8080/do_first_snap

-do_snap             : create successive snapshot    ---->  ab   http\://localhost:8080/do_snap
+do_snap             : create successive snapshot

+    ab   http\://localhost:8080/do_snap

-do_snap(SnapName)   : create successive snapshot with name   ---->  ab   http\://localhost:8080/do_snap\(SnapName\)
+do_snap(SnapName)   : create successive snapshot with name

+    ab   http\://localhost:8080/do_snap\(SnapName\)

-do_compare_all      : compare all the snapshots and try to find increasing memory between those   ---->  ab   http\://localhost:8080/do_compare_all
+do_compare_all      : compare all the snapshots and try to find increasing memory between those

+    ab   http\://localhost:8080/do_compare_all